Logos and uniforms of the Los Angeles Lakers: Notable uniform moments

 Halfway through the 2019-20 NBA season, Kobe Bryant, was one of the victims of the 2020 Calabasas helicopter crash along with his 13-year-old daughter Gianna, six other passengers, and the pilot.
 In honor of his legacy, a patch of his initials was placed above the Nike swoosh logo.
-Also, the patch is placed on the back ends of the Lakers' homecourt, and Kobe’s numbers on the sidelines, with his #8 near the Lakers bench, and his #24 near the visiting team‘s bench.
-Upon entering the 2020 NBA playoffs, the Lakers decided to wear "Black Mamba" jerseys that had used in 2017-18 Los Angeles Lakers season, first used in Game 4 of the First Round against Portland Trail Blazers, which is exactly one day after Kobe's birthday.
+Also, the patch is placed on the back ends of the Lakers' homecourt, and Kobe's numbers on the sidelines, with his #8 near the Lakers bench, and his #24 near the visiting team's bench.
+Upon entering the 2020 NBA playoffs, the Lakers decided to wear "Black Mamba" jerseys that were used in the 2017-18 Los Angeles Lakers season, first used in Game 4 of the First Round against Portland Trail Blazers, which was exactly one day after what would have been Kobe's 42nd birthday.
 The team also announced that if the Lakers will advance to the next round, it will be included to the team's jersey rotation.
 The jersey included the number 2 jersey of Kobe's daughter Gianna above the Nike swoosh in a white heart shape.
+The Lakers again wore the "Black Mamba" jerseys on February 8, 2024, against the Denver Nuggets, this time in honor of Bryant's statue unveiling at Crypto.com Arena.

+On February 1, 2025, the Lakers ditched the purple/black gradient "California Destiny" jersey in favor of the purple "Statement" jersey ahead of a road game against the New York Knicks.
+Entering the game, the Lakers had only won once in ten games while wearing the "City" uniform.
+The uniform switch worked as the Lakers won 128–112.
+After the game, the Lakers ceased wearing the "City" jersey despite having seven more games assigned to it, and would wear either the purple "Statement" or gold "Icon" jerseys in these games instead.